celestiaorg/CIPs/cips/cip-shwap_protocol.md

 ## Backwards Compatibility

-Shwap in incompatible with old sampling protocol.
+Swap is incompatible with the old sampling protocol.

-After rigorous investigation, celestia-node team decided against _implementing_ backwards compatibility with the old protocol into the node client due to immense complications it brings.
-Instead, the simple and time efficient strategy is to transiently deploy infrastructure for old and new versions, allowing network participants to gradually migrate to the new version.
-Once, we know that majority has migrated, we will terminate old infrastructure and deprecate old version.
+After rigorous investigation, celestia-node team decided against _implementing_ backward compatibility with the old protocol into the node client due to the immense complications it brings.
+Instead, the simple and time-efficient strategy is transiently deploying infrastructure for old and new versions, allowing network participants to migrate gradually to the latest version.
+We will first deprecate the old version, and once the majority has migrated, we will terminate the old infrastructure.

 ## Reference Implementation